Person of Cultural Merit

-Person of Cultural Merit (文化功労者, Bunka Kōrōsha) is an official Japanese recognition and honor which is awarded annually to select people who have made outstanding cultural contributions.
+Person of Cultural Merit (文化功労者, Bunka Kōrōsha) is an official Japanese recognition and honour which is awarded annually to select people who have made outstanding cultural contributions.
 This distinction is intended to play a role as a part of a system of support measures for the promotion of creative activities in Japan.
 By 1999, 576 people had been selected as Persons of Cultural Merit.

 System of recognition

 The Order of Culture and Persons of Cultural Merit function in tandem to honor those who have contributed to the advancement and development of Japanese culture in a variety of fields, including academia, arts, science and sports.

 Persons of Cultural Merit

 The 1951 Law on Pensions for the Persons of Cultural Merit honors persons of cultural merit by providing a special government-sponsored pension.
 Since 1955, the new honorees have been announced on the same day as the award ceremony for the Order of Culture.